 The FairPrice Foundation was launched in March 2008 to provide a better life for the community.
 It gives structure and direction to the extensive corporate giving that has become synonymous with the FairPrice brand since we first opened our doors in 1973.
 FairPrice Foundation is a registered charity and is entirely funded by FairPrice.
 FairPrice has pledged to donate S$50 million to the Foundation by 2018.

 Since its formation in March 2008, the Foundation has donated over $49 million of cash and in-kind contributions to causes which fall inside the Foundation’s three key focus areas:

 If you are interested in knowing more about the work of the FairPrice Foundation or are seeking a grant, please visit: www.fairpricefoundation.org.Community Partnerships

-Since 1983, FairPrice’s flagship project Share-A-Textbook Project (formerly 'Used Textbook Project') has collected more than 2 million textbooks, helping more than 100,000 needy students save over $10 million in textbook expenses.
+Since 1983, FairPrice’s flagship project Share-A-Textbook Project (formerly 'Used Textbook Project') has collected more than 3 million textbooks.
 Since 2008, FairPrice has further engaged Community and Supporting Partners such as schools and corporations to be involved in this long standing and far reaching project.

 Beyond our long standing relationships, we also work with community partners during times of crisis.
 For example, we worked with the Singapore Red Cross in response to the Japanese Earthquake and Tsunami in 2011, quickly putting in place store collections, and raising an additional $233,000 to the $20,000 already donated directly from FairPrice.